prranavv/prranavv/README.md

 ## Hi my name is Pranav 😄

 I'm a student and I have been coding for about 4 years !!
-I enjoy working on the backend and ever since I got my hands dirty using Go,it made me leave Node for good.I'm currently looking for a backend development role and I'd love to work to for a start up!!
+I enjoy working on the backend and ever since I got my hands dirty using Go,it made me leave Node for good.
+I'm currently looking for a backend development role and I'd love to work for a start up!!
 If you are hiring,lets chat!!

 - 👷 I primarily use golang but have experience in writing python,C,C++ and JS.
 - 🍀 I plan to learn Rust since I am a bit interested in the solana blockchain.